skrabbenborg/nosql-talk/README.md

 database is especially efficient at retrieving data, but is not capable of handling relationships between key-value pairs.

+#### Time series databases
+This database type models data as time-value pairs.
+Each value is associated with a timestamp, meaning that this database type is optimized for measuring change over time.
+This database is ideal for storage of events, measurements, clicks, trades and the like.

 #### Graph databases
 This database type models data as graphs.
 Social media is a great example, as one user can be connected to other users, which each have their own befriended users.
 This type of database is especially effective at representing relationships,